 Sessions I and II of the William Woods Summer Riding Program are both residential, week-long riding camps.
 Students arrive on Sunday evening and are finished the following Friday at noon.
 If participants do not wish to stay on campus, they may commute.

 Residential participants will be housed on-campus in an air conditioned residential hall with ample bathroom facilities and a living room area.
-Rooms are set up for two to three riders.
 There will be dorm counselors as well as a Residential Director staying in the dorm with the students.
 Meals will be served in the campus dining hall.
 All facilities are within easy walking distance of the university's stable.